doguabaris/corev-website/CONTRIBUTING.md

 - Fork the repo → create a new branch → commit changes → open a PR.
   Keep commits focused and descriptive.

-- Typos, clarity, formatting — everything counts.
+- Typos, clarity, formatting, everything counts.
 You can edit directly and open a PR.

 - Before submitting a PR, run local tests and verify expected CLI behavior with the mock API.